TedHusted/awake/awake.md/awake.md

 In a conference room at the NTSB office, Park has her back to a liquid whiteboard covering one wall of the room.
 Facing the board is Tate, and next to him, stands shimmering holograms of Carla and Noah.

-Meanwhile, Carla and Noah stood in a FBI conference room, next to a hologram of Tate.
+Meanwhile, Carla and Noah stood in a FBI conference room, next to a hologram of Tate, three time-zone hours away.

 “First, says Park, “let me thank special agents Harper and Mitchell for suggesting this rare meeting between the NTSB, CIA, and FBI.
 In this new age of inter-agency cooperation, it makes perfect sense for us to share notes on the Geller case.”